TetrisLite/rest_api_store/README.md

 ```ruby
   ruby launcher.rb
 ```
-This will start the Webrick server on localhost 4567.
+This will start the Thin web server on localhost port 4567.